 I had heard of P’Nut a while ago, when the squirrel and his “Mom” Mark Longo’s story was featured on The Dodo.
 In the video, the strong bond between the two was evident, and so was Mark’s adoration for his “best friend.”

-Seven years ago, Mark was walking down the street in downtown Manhattan when he happened upon a baby squirrel whose mother was hit by a car.
+Seven and a half years ago, Mark was walking down the street in downtown Manhattan when he happened upon a baby squirrel whose mother was hit by a car.
 When Mark ran out into the middle of the street to try to save him, the “little black ball of fuzz” crawled up his leg as if the baby knew he’d found someone who would take care of him.
 Upon getting home, Mark contacted several vets and rehabbers and was told that bringing P’Nut to them was not an option, as that would likely result in the little fellow’s euthanasia.

 For those who would assume Mark ought to have released P’Nut back into the wild as soon as he could, he did in fact try to.
 When P’Nut recovered about 8 months after the start of his rehab, Mark and his partner released him.
 But a day and a half later, the squirrel came back of his own volition after getting attacked.
 That traumatic experience ended his wildlife career, according to Mark.
 But, all things considered, P’Nut was enjoying a good life.

 The individuals who went out of their way to contact the DEC, either did not know the unlikely pair’s story or thought they stood on moral high ground when they made this ultimately cruel decision.
 If it is the latter, well, the road to hell is paved with good intentions.
 Because the DEC took P’Nut from his loving home not for the little guy’s sake, but to euthanize him.
+And euthanize him they did.

 Why was P’Nut taken?
-What has happened to him?

 If P’Nut was not sick, and clearly not suffering or causing anyone any harm, there was no reason to take this extreme action.
 Even if having a squirrel as a pet is against New York state law.
 As in Albert the alligator’s example, the DEC has quite strict laws when it comes to the ownership of wild species.